-Yeshiwa has been working for Sabahar for 12 years.
+Yeshiwa has been working for this partner for 12 years.
 She is now Fringing Supervisor.
 Yeshiwa went to school until grade 8 but then dropped out.
 Yeshiwa is a single mother.
-She has three children; an 11-year-old, 9-year-old and 5-year-old.
+She has three children; an 11-year-old, a 9-year-old and a 5-year-old.

 I like to give my opinions and my ideas in meetings.
 I can talk openly with my supervisor, which I really like.
 I saw that our system for managing the fringing staff was not very professional.
 I suggested a new system to the HR department and her supervisor and they accepted the proposal.
 They are now modifying the way in which the department works.

 When I got the promotion and when I went to India, I have learned so much.
 I really want to learn more and be able to communicate with people better.
 This inspired me to go back to school.
 I am now studying at night school to finish my high school degree.

 I was trained on how to use a sewing machine.
 I didn’t have the money to buy the machine so never used those skills.
 When I went to India, I saw that they produce a lot.
 If I could use the embroidery skills I have and singer knowledge, I could do more.
 I could open a small business.
 When I went to India, I realized that I have the knowledge and the skills to do more.

 I went to India with the General Manager.
 She treated me like a person, like an equal which made me feel like a real person.
 I have had an unspeakable life.
 My friends are still struggling in the terrible situation of living on the street.
 I, on the other hand, am being treated with respect.